michaelockenden/algorand-flask/blog/blogpost.md

 # Introduction and Setup

 Flask is most well known for being able to quickly put together websites, however it is capable of more sturdy features.
-We'll acheive this by also using Flask-WTF and Flask-Login.
+We'll achieve this by also using Flask-WTF and Flask-Login.

 Along with the Python Algorand SDK, our requirements file should look like this: